ap4tech/iam-lifecycle-project-entra-okta/README.md

 ## ⚙️ What This Project Covers

 ### 🔄 Lifecycle Automation
-- HR adds user in Excel
+- HR adds user in Excel (HR system/ ex.
+Workday)
 - User is created in IDP (Entra ID or Okta)
 - Group assignment & app access automated